Julian Assange sex assault allegations: Timeline

 Interviewed by reporters at the Ecuadorean embassy on the second anniversary of his asylum claim, Mr Assange claims unspecified individuals made threats against his children and his mother.

 19 June 2013

 A year after he walked into the embassy, Mr Assange vows to remain in the building even if accusations of sex crimes are dropped.
-He says he still feared being sent to the US for releasing secret documents on the Wikileaks website.
+He says he still fears being sent to the US for releasing secret documents on the Wikileaks website.

 15 February 2013

 The cost of a round-the-clock guard outside the Ecuadorean embassy in London after Mr Assange took refuge last June has reached almost £3m, the Metropolitan Police says.

 Ecuador's ambassador says Mr Assange has a chronic lung infection "which could get worse at any moment".
 Her comments come after the embassy said it has sought assurances that Mr Assange would not be arrested if he was taken to hospital, saying it was "very concerned" over his health.